-- (1) Full bibliographic information, in fairly correct MLA style, for each item. - ➤ Help @ https://owl.english.purdue.edu > MLA - (2) A concise annotation for each item.
-(One paragraph) - (3) An explanation of how_each_item might be used in teaching; this means that you should include a strategy or activity that you will use to teach the item.
+- 3. Using professional voice and style, write: - (1) Full bibliographic information, in fairly correct MLA style, for each item. - ➤ Help @ https://owl.english.purdue.edu > MLA - (2) A concise annotation for each item.
+(One paragraph) - (3) An explanation of how each item might be used in teaching; this means that you should include a strategy or activity that you will use to teach the item.
 Do use strategies and activities from Burke and Tovani or other resources, or create your own.
-(One paragraph.) - At least five times, create a lesson plan sequence where you A) have multiple activities that work with one item, to analyze that one text in more depth, or B) have a set of strategies or activities that juxtapose texts against each other (Perhaps multiple paragraphs) - (4) Three possible benchmark assessment strategies for your text set (one paragraph each), each focusing on a different multiple intelligence or assessment style. - (5) A final reflection on what you have learned about finding texts for your students to read, matching strategies with texts, and creating lesson plan sequences.
+(One paragraph.) - > At least five times, create a lesson plan sequence where you A) have multiple activities that work with one item, to analyze that one text in more depth, or B) have a set of strategies or activities that juxtapose texts against each other (Perhaps multiple paragraphs) - (4) A final reflection on what you have learned about finding texts for your students to read, matching strategies with texts, and creating lesson plan sequences.
 (Multiple paragraphs) - 4.
 If you have chosen to work with a partner each of you must separately include: - (1) A general outline for each of your 3+ meetings detailing the work that you did and the topics that you discussed. - (2) One to two solid paragraphs of reflection per meeting considering what you learned about yourself, your partner, and the process of selecting text with others as a result of this time spent together.